civican/legisinfo/42-1/bills/C-57/bill_text.md

 ### Section 12.1

-A sustainable development strategy or report that is tabled in a House of Parliament under section 11 or 12 is deemed to be referred to the standing committee of that House that normally considers matters relating to **sustainable development**.
+A sustainable development strategy or report that is tabled in a House of Parliament under section 11 or 12 is deemed to be referred to the standing committee of that House that normally considers matters relating to sustainable development.

 ### Section 12.2